genekellyjr/LOTR-Subs/README.md

 * *Note that if you get a `DirectShowSource` **error** when trying to use the `.avs` file with MeGUI, go download and install LAV Filters from https://forum.doom9.org/showthread.php?t=156191 OR find "MatroskaSplitter" and install it.
 I guess it's a codec thing?*

 #### Combine

+<sup><sub>
+*I tried several times to make it a one shot go type deal but the audio was off.
+Some track must be longer and pushes the audio alignment off or something??*
 You need to combine in MKVToolNix and in the Output tab's Splitting section set the Split Mode to "By parts based on frame/field numbers".

 Put in the box: